 Latent Diffusion Super Resolution (LDSR) upscaler was initially released along with Stable Diffusion 1.4.
 It is a latent diffusion model trained to perform upscaling tasks.

-Enhanced Super-Resolution Generative Adversarial Networks (ESRGAN) is an upscaling network that has won the 2018 Perceptual Image Restoration and Manipulation challenge.
+Enhanced Super-Resolution Generative Adversarial Networks (ESRGAN) is an upscaling network that has won the 2018 Perceptual Image Restoration and Manipulation Challenge.
 It is an enhancement to the previous SRGAN model.

 It tends to retain fine details and produce crisp and sharp images.
+ESRGAN is the base model of many other upscalers.

 The Real-ESRGAN (R-ESRGAN) is an enhancement to ESRGAN and can restore a variety of real-world images.
 It models various degrees of distortion from the camera lens and digital compression.